kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 If you'd like to use the IPFS method mentioned previously, you would instead use `ipfsId` instead of `code: litActionCode`, and the `ipfsId` would be the IPFS CID of the Lit Action code.

+More details on the `executeJs` method can be found [here](https://v6-api-doc-lit-js-sdk.vercel.app/interfaces/types_src.JsonExecutionSdkParams.html).

 <details>
 <summary>Click here to see how this is done</summary>
 <p>